Molina-Q/SfReactMap/README.md

 # Symfony & React Map

-This is a Symfony-based web application using Symfony UX React to integrate React for front-end
+This is a Symfony-based web application using Symfony alongside React and Vite to integrate React for the front-end

 This application allows users to explore the military equipment of various countries through an interactive map interface.
 Users can change the state of the world by clicking on a timeline spanning from the 15th to the 19th centuries (1400 to 1900).
 The timeline provides a historical overview, allowing users to observe changes in military equipment and borders over time.